psykris/psykris.github.io/README.md

 # Drifting contemplation

+## Mother India - 14.08.2024

+India is a mosaic of intricate, colorful memories that are very close to my heart.
+The thought of home fills me with warmth, and I’m instantly transported to the taste of street-side chaat, and the lively chaos of growing up.
+It’s a place I miss dearly, often and intensely.

+Yet, this nostalgia is always followed by the reasons why I left in the first place.
+Opportunity, reservation (unfair advantage), and mostly, freedom.
+Freedom to not be judged, to live life on my terms.
+In many Indian communities, there’s often a well-meaning but persistent tendency to steer others toward a ‘decent life’ as they see it.
+It can be as small as a lifestyle choice to all your major life choices (marriage, money, and kids).
+And while this can be part of our lively culture, I sometimes feel it also creates an environment where subtle comparisons and expectations weigh heavily on us.

+This environment, to me, has fostered a ‘crab mentality,’ where ambition is tempered not by support but by an unspoken competition.
+We smile and laugh together, but beneath the surface, there’s a tension—a drive to outdo each other, sometimes at the cost of genuine connection.
+This, I believe, affects our psyche more than we realize.

+Maybe you think this is an exaggerated view, shaped by my own experiences.
+Life abroad, with its occasional bouts of racism and loneliness, is not without its flaws.
+Yet, the merit-based equal opportunities and the financial stability make it all much easier to handle.
+When I see the [Stagnant entry salaries for decades](https://www.hindustantimes.com/trending/cognizant-trolled-after-offering-freshers-rs-2-52-lakh-per-annum-for-it-job-very-generous-101723550243455.html) for fresh graduates in India, it’s hard not to feel validated in my choice to leave early in my career.

+India is on a remarkable journey, poised to become a global superpower.
+I couldn’t be prouder of what she is becoming.
+But as the distance between me and the culture grows, I find myself more alienated from relatives and friends with each passing year.
+I worry that the cultural chasm has widened too much, making each visit feel like stepping into a life I no longer recognize.

+Perhaps what I seek isn’t a comeback, but a reconciliation—a way to bridge the gap between the India I loved and the person I’ve become.
+As India strides towards its future, I can’t help but wonder—will I find my place in the new India, back to my people or will the distance remain, an echo of great memories that time has altered forever?

 ## Fair Skin and Status: A Look Back at India's History - 08.05.2024

 In India, the preference for fair skin has a long history, but it hasn't always meant what you might think today.
 Originally, when ancient texts talked about the "lightness" of Brahmins (followers of the path of Brahman - The supreme self), they weren't really talking about skin color—they meant light as in goodness and wisdom.
 However, as time went on, people started taking it literally, thinking lighter skin meant higher status.